Complexity of syntactical tree fragments of Independence-Friendly logic: Complexity of generalized Henkin trees

 \subsection{Disjunction-free Generalized Henkin trees}

+\begin{conv} From this section onwards, it will be useful to follow a convention: talking of a tree prefix $T$ which is a minimal representative of some class K of trees, we will say that another tree $U$ is an extension$^*$ of $T$ if it is an extension of $T$ and furthermore it does not fall in any of the significant classes that are listed in the table at the end of the paper (signalling, Henkin, GH1($\land$), GH1($\lor$), GH2($\land$), GH2($\lor$), GH3, C1, C2, C1', modest) - except class K itself.
+So for example an extension$^*$ of the smallest signalling prefix $\forall x\exists y(\exists z/x)$ is any extension of it which is not Henkin, GH1($\land$),...nor modest. \end{conv}

-The minimal trees GH1($\circ$) and GH2($\land$) can be easily shown to be first-order (use quantifier distribution for GH1($\land$) and GH2($\land$); use the strong extraction rule in the longest path of GH1($\lor$)).
+The minimal trees GH1($\circ$) and GH2($\land$) can be easily shown to be first-order (use quantifier distribution for GH1($\land$) and GH2($\land$); use the strong extraction rule in the longest branch of GH1($\lor$)).
 This tells us nothing about their extensions.
-We might conjecture that, if one tree falls in one of these classes but not in any other class that we have isolated\footnote{Such a tree will be called an extension$^*$ of GH1($\land$), resp. of GH2($\land$), GH1($\lor$).
-We use this terminology in the summary table at the end of the paper.}, then it is in FO.
-We fall short of proving such results in full generality; for example, in the case of extensions of GH1($\land$) and GH2($\land$) we prove this to hold only under the additional assumption that the tree in question does not contain disjunctions.
+We might conjecture that, if a tree falls in one of these classes but not in any other class that we have isolated (i.e., it is an extension$^*$ of GH1($\circ$) or GH2($\land$)), then it is in FO.
+We fall short of proving such results in full generality; for example, in the case of extensions of GH1($\land$) we prove this to hold only under the additional assumption that the tree in question does not contain disjunctions.
+In an earlier draft we claimed that the same suffices for requiring a GH2($\land$) to be in FO; instead a stronger assumption is required.
+In order to express this condition, we follow \cite{JaaBar2019} and give a name to a particular extension of GH2($\land$), that we shall refer to as GH3: